 And then there’s diabetes.
 Processed red meats can contain nitrosamines, preservatives that are toxic to the pancreas and insulin production.
 In addition, chemical changes to red meat during cooking or processing can lead to insulin resistance in your cells and tissues.
 And the cholesterol content of these foods is associated with an increased risk of developing the disease.

-If you can’t see your way to a plant-based lifestyle just yet, then you have to do better with your meat choices.
+You have to do better with your meat choices.
 Here’s why:

 On most feedlots, animals are fed grain-based diets, which is not natural for them.
 When cows are grass-fed, a diet natural to them (they are vegans, ironically…) their meat contains less than 2 grams of saturated fat per ounce, while grain-fed, factory-farmed cattle contain just under 10 grams of saturated fat per ounce.
 That’s an astonishing difference.
 It’s no small thing to consider the ramifications for heart disease of consuming about 12 grams of saturated fat in a 6-ounce steak versus almost 60 grams.